Keycap materials compared: PBT, ABS, PC, and POM sound and feel

 MT316.5mmSculpted, scoopedABS doubleshot

-Budget is the last filter. $40 to $80 gets dye-sub PBT from EnjoyPBT or Akko, $80 to $140 gets doubleshot PBT or mid-tier PC, and $140 to $220 gets GMK ABS or premium POM from Keyreative.
-Above $220 you are paying for novelty kits, artisans, or group-buy premiums, not better sound.
+Budget sorts the rest. $40 to $80 gets dye-sub PBT from EnjoyPBT or Akko. $80 to $140 gets doubleshot PBT or mid-tier PC. $140 to $220 gets GMK ABS or premium POM from Keyreative.
+Above $220 you are paying for novelty kits, artisans, and group-buy premiums, not better sound.